Skip to main content

 ICS 311 Database Management Systems

-Covers concepts and methods in the definition, creation and management of databases.
-Emphasis is placed on usage of appropriate methods and tools to design and implement databases to meet identified business needs.
-Topics include conceptual, logical and physical database design theories and techniques, such as use of Entity Relationship diagrams, query tools and SQL; responsibilities of data and database administrators; database integrity, security and privacy; and current and emerging trends.
+Covers concepts and methods in the definition, creation and management of relational databases.
+Emphasis is placed on usage of appropriate methods and tools to design and implement relational databases to meet identified business needs.
+Topics include conceptual database design, use of Entity Relationship Diagrams, query tools and SQL; database integrity, security and privacy; query optimization; transaction management, concurrency control, and recovery; and emerging data management trends.
 Use of database management systems such as MySQL.
-Coverage of HCI (Human Computer Interaction) topics and development of front ends to databases with application of HCI principles to provide a high level usability experience.
-Overlap: ICS 311T Database Management Systems.

 Prerequisites